Dwight Peck's personal Web site

 A chamois scout sneaks around behind us

-The little troupe marches off up the adjacent ridge, and then crosses back over onto our ridge up behind us, thus having completed a circle around us and got back to where they began before they were so rudely interrupted.
+The little troupe marches off up the adjacent ridge, and then crosses back over onto our ridge up behind us, thus having completed a circle around us and got back to where they began before they were interrupted.

 Bye boys, we're coming back to see you again next week.

-Hello, Chamois friends?!?
+Hello, Chamois friends.
 We're back.

 Apparently they've been tipped off.

-The shed at Mont de Bière, 15 February 2006, from the south.
+The shed at Mont de Bière, 15 January 2006, from the south.

-Prof. Durham persisting
+Prof Durham persisting

 Here's a little tourist attraction in the middle of the forest leading down onto the Pré d'Aubonne.

-"Hallo?
+-- Hallo?
 Is anyone there?
-We don't want to intrude!"
+We don't want to intrude!

 Tell-tale chamois tracks at the mouth of the cave.

-"They've been here recently, but they're gone now.
-They may have been tipped off."
+-- They've been here recently, but they're gone now.
+They may have been tipped off.

-There is a certain common feeling welling up among the party that we've been beaten, the chamois brutes have proved much smarter than we gave them credit for, and it's time now to give them back their snowy forest.
+The chamois brutes have proved much smarter than we gave them credit for, and it's time now to give them back their snowy forest.

 Feedback and suggestions are welcome if positive, resented if negative, .
 All rights reserved, all wrongs avenged.
-Posted 15 February 2006, revised 19 July 2008.
+Posted 15 February 2006, revised 19 July 2008, 18 August 2014.